 Arkansas Notary Practice Test

-What is the significance of a notary's signature?
+What is the significance of a notary public's bond in Arkansas?

 Next Question